 If you want to use technology as a productivity tool, then it actually needs to work.

-But for this to happen, you need safeguards in place.
+But for this to happen, you need safeguards in place and solid preventative practices.

 Speaking of which, check out this blog taking you step by step through data recovery.